franceslinyc/franceslinyc.github.io/experience.markdown

 - Consulted on a MS project involving spatial, time series, and mixed-effects models for distribution of two salmon parasites around four hydroelectric dams on the Klamath river in OR-CA

+- Secondary-consulted for Michael Boss on a PhD project involving regression and mixed-effects models for pedestrian behavior interacting with autonomous vehicles in a virtual reality setting

 <br/>

 **Primary Consultant, Oregon State University, Corvallis, OR, Sep 2022 – Dec 2022**